Lekan-E/End-to-End-Revenue-Tracker/README.md

 Docked Bike = $0.40/minute

 - Top Stations by number of rides
-- Total Number of Rides: Daily, by hour and by member type
+- Total Number of Rides: By bike type Daily, by hour and by member
-- Total rides by bike type
-- Average Ride Duration
-- Highlight highest revenue genrated routes
+- Highest revenue genrated routes

 ### Dashboard Dynamic
 - The dashboard should allow users to check historical data by offering them the flexibility to select any desired year.
-- Provide users with teh ability to navigate between the dashboards easily.
+- Provide users with the ability to navigate between the dashboards easily.
-- Make the charts and graphs interactive, eenabling users to filter data using the charts.
+- Make the charts and graphs interactive, enabling users to filter data using the charts.

 ### Data Filters
 Allow users to filter data by product information like category and subcategory by location information like region, state and city